Best practices for compressing and optimizing the job database in Job Management for OpenVMS

 $ SCHEDULE OPTIMIZE DATABASE/FULL

-5. Restart CA Job Management for OpenVMS by executing the following command:
+5. Restart Job Management for OpenVMS by executing the following command:

 $@SYS$STARTUP:UJM$MANAGER$STARTUP